 Spanish Mosque, Begumpet

 As you zoom around on SP road, you may notice some golden spirals peeping out of the trees against the blue sky.
 The first impression that you get is that of a church but this is the Begumpet mosque.
 More popularly known as Spanish Mosque owing to the distinct Spanish architecture that it has.
-The Paigah noble Sir Vikhar-ul-Umra Iqbal-ud-Dowla built it in 1906 after a similar mosque in Spain inspired him.
+The Paigah noble Sir Vikhar-ul-Umra Iqbal-Ud-Dowla built it in 1906 after a similar mosque in Spain inspired him.
 This is one of the many gems that he left for the city of Hyderabad.
 Though he is best known for building Falaknuma.
-Mosque was a part of Paigah estate at Begumpet and had several Palaces around it.
-Some of which are now occupied by various offices like US embassy and Chiran fort club.
+Mosque was a part of the Paigah estate at Begumpet and had several Palaces around it.
+Some of which are now occupied by various offices like the US embassy and Chiran fort club.

 Inside the mosque, there is the main hall, which is surrounded on three sides by rooms that are now used for storage or other functional utilities.
 The hall carries a very European feel with its arches and pillars.
 The calligraphy on the walls is in Turkish instead of the usual Arabic.
 The pedestal for the priest looks like it belongs to a church more than a mosque and so does a simple bookshelf.
 The carpet is typically Islamic and the only giveaway.

-Spanish Mosque – Clocks to indicate Prayer Times
+Clocks to indicate Prayer Times

-On one side of the mosque lie the graves of the members of Paigah family.
+On one side of the mosque lie the graves of the members of the Paigah family.
 Graves are simply but elegantly places next to each other.
-The wuzu tank was added later can definitely be renovated to merge with the main architectural style.
+The wuzu tank that was added later can definitely be renovated to merge with the main architectural style.
 But the absence of the usual ablution tank in the original plan is surprising.
 And makes you think if it was made for the purpose of being a mosque.

-I think this piece of architecture that may be one of the many imports into the city is a must visit.
+I think this piece of architecture that may be one of the many imports into the city is a must-visit.

-Recommend you read following travel blog on places to visit in Hyderabad.
+Recommend you read the following travel blog on places to visit in Hyderabad.